rwynn/monstache/README.md

 	worker -> nil
 	workers -> nil
 	verbose -> false

+When `gzip` is true, monstache will compress requests to elasticsearch to increase performance.
+Compression is enabled by default in elasticsearch 5, but is disabled by default in previous elasticsearch versions.
+If you enable `gzip` in monstache and are using elasticsearch prior to version 5 you will need to update the elasticsearch config file to set `http.compression: true`.
+Enabling `gzip` is recommended especially if you enable the `index-files` setting.

 When `resume` is true, monstache writes the timestamp of mongodb operations it has successfully synced to elasticsearch to the collection `monstache.monstache`.
 It also reads this value from that collection when it starts in order to replay